lsy1205/113_2_CV_Final/README.md

 # install fast3r as a package (so you can import fast3r and use it in your own project)
 pip install -e .
 ```
-2. Install Timm for Customized Transformer
+2. Install Timm and other packages for Customized Transformer, Download, and 3D Reconstruction
 ``` bash
 pip install timm
 pip install gdown